-This section outlines the core scientific and clinical training in infection which underpins and prepares trainees for specialist training in medical microbiology, medical virology and infectious diseases, and the competencies acquired in relation to the practice of these specialties.
+This section outlines the core scientific and clinical training which underpins and prepares trainees for specialist training in medical virology, and the competencies acquired in relation to the practice.
 This section will be complemented by training and courses organised by the local Deanery holding the trainee's NTN.
 It is the responsibility of the educational supervisor to liaise with the local Programme Director and the Postgraduate Dean to ensure that the trainee has access to the necessary training opportunities, including attendance at courses, to enable them to acquire the competencies as outlined in this curriculum.